The Power of Why

 Online platforms and communities come and go, and we see people building new ones.
 For the most part, they’re created with only financial goals in mind, without a real why – unfortunately, they fold as quickly as they are put together.
 You have to love what you do, love people, and want the best for them to win in this game.
 That is the power of why- you can’t fake it.

 Finding Your Why

-If you’re still having trouble finding your why, don’t worry, there are many resources out there to help you discover it.
+If you’re still having trouble finding your why, don’t worry, there are many resources to help you discover it.
 As already mentioned, one of my favourites is the book Start With Why by Simon Sinek.
-In it, he discusses the importance of knowing our why and gives advice on how to find it.
+In it, he discusses the importance of knowing our why and advises on how to find it.
 I can’t recommend this book enough!
 Knowing your why is the secret to living life to the fullest.
 I thought I knew my why but my entire outlook changed after reading this.
 You can grab yourself a copy here.

 The idea of the power of why has resonated with me for a long time but more so in the last 18 months.
 I think it’s something we all struggle with at some point in our lives.
 We get caught up in the day-to-day and forget what we’re fighting for.
 We lose sight of our goals and become unfocused.
 But when we remember our why, everything becomes clear again.
 Our passion is reignited, and we are driven to achieve our goals.

 If you’re struggling to find your why, I encourage you to keep searching.
 It’s out there waiting for you to find it.
 And once you do, happiness, success, and all the good things in life will be yours for the taking!
 Click here to download our free playbook.